As featured in:

 Here are some pointers to help keep you covered while backpacking.

-When you buy a World Nomads travel insurance plan, rest assured that your coverage has been crafted by passionate travelers who have lugged backpacks, battled bedbugs, and fought with food poisoning along the way as well.
-For trip ideas and tips, check out our article on backpacking dos and don’ts and much more.
+When you buy a World Nomads Travel Insurance plan, rest assured that your coverage has been crafted by passionate travelers who have lugged backpacks, battled bedbugs, and fought with food poisoning along the way as well.
+For trip ideas and tips, check out our article on backpacking dos and don’ts, as well as some of our favorite backpacking trips:

 We'll work hard to protect it.